microhum/Chart_CLI/README.md

 </div>

 > [!NOTE]
-> We created this project for being team project work I send in `Computer Programming Course CPE100`
+> We created this project for being team project work we send in `Computer Programming Course CPE100`

 ***We found that***